Comifuro

-Comic Frontier, also widely known as Comifuro (unrelated to the Japanese manga service of the same name; abbreviated as CF), is a dōjinshi convention held biannually in BSD City, Tangerang Regency, Banten, Indonesia.
+Comic Frontier, also widely known as Comifuro (unrelated to the Japanese manga service of the same name; abbreviated as CF), is a dōjinshi convention held biannually.
 It has a wide range of activities and participants, from the dōjin marketplace, cosplay show, corporate booth, music performance, and talkshow discussing creative industries (particularly comic and animation) in Indonesia.
 The convention has been influenced in design and spirit by the Japanese Comiket convention.

+Since the 15th convention in 2022, Comifuro has been held at Indonesia Convention Exhibition in BSD City, South Tangerang, Banten, Indonesia.